-The success of INDABA 2023 was not seen only in terms of the numbers of exhibitors, buyers and media attending, but also in terms of the quality of meetings and business linkages forged.
-An assumption is that the Indaba will have positive impact that will result in meaningful deals that hit the bottom-line of the South African trade, with long-term spin offs culminating in job creation and an economic boost for the country which then benefits the District as a tourist destination.
+The success of INDABA 2024 is not seen only in terms of the numbers of exhibitors, buyers and media attending, but also in terms of the quality of meetings and business linkages forged by all attendees.
+An assumption is that the Indaba will have positive impact that will result in meaningful deals that hit the bottom-line of the South African trade, with long-term spin offs culminating in job creation and an economic boost for the country which then benefits the district as a tourist destination.